gradle/community/docs/surveys/developer-survey/README.md

 The Gradle team is committed to enhancing developer experience, as one of the top priorities on the [Gradle Roadmap](../../roadmap/README.md/).
-Your feedback is crucial in helping us prioritize our efforts!
+Your feedback is crucial in helping us prioritize our efforts, so we've created a survey to help us better understand developers' experiences using Gradle Build Tool.

-The survey will be open for responses until the end of the year, and we intend to make it a recurrent event.
+## Status

-!!! note "2024 Developer Survey is Over"
+!!! note "2024 Developer Survey is Over!"

     On November 06, we concluded the 2024 Software Developer Survey.
     Thanks to 500+ Gradle users who shared substantial feedback on Gradle developer experience, key pain points, and Gradle’s future evolution!
     It will take us a few months to fully process the survey results, contact key respondents for interview opportunities, and distribute the swag.
     We appreciate your patience, and we hope to publish a full survey report in early 2025.

 ## Take the Survey